-Due to the sensitive nature of the investigative report, neither the parties nor their advisors may copy, remove, photograph, print, image, record or in any other manner duplicate the report.
+Due to the sensitive nature of the investigative report, neither the parties nor their advisors may copy, remove, photograph, print, image, record or duplicate the report.
 Parties who violate these restrictions may be disciplined, and advisors who violate these restrictions may be disciplined and/or be barred from further participation in the grievance process.